Subcompact cardinals, type omission and ladder systems: Ladder systems and trees

 \section{Ladder systems and trees}

-The following concept, which was isolated by Jech in \cite{Jech1972} (under the name $(\kappa,\lambda)$-mess), is a generalization of a $\kappa$-tree which is suitable for the investigation of strongly compact and supercompact cardinals.
+The following concept, isolated by Jech \cite{Jech1972} (under the name $(\kappa,\lambda)$-mess), generalizes the notion o a $\kappa$-tree two two-cardinal context and is suitable for the investigation of strongly compact and supercompact cardinals.

-Let us repeat the definition of clubs at $P_\rho X$, this time without the assumption that $\rho$ is regular.